 Simple monitoring of dive time and depth, with resettable stopwatch and timer functions.
 No tissue tracking or decompression monitoring when in Gauge Mode.

 This mode shares most features of the other dive modes, with the addition of special monitoring that applies to freediving.
 The large layout format is enabled by default and displays the Last Dive Time and Max Depth.
 Ascent and Descent indicators can be set in 1-second intervals.

 Advanced Display Features

-The Shearwater Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix AI, a unit well-regarded for its readable and intuitive display.
+The Teric inherits and advances the innovative screen functions of its predecessor, the Shearwater Perdix AI.
+The Perdix AI is one of those dive computers that is well-regarded for its readable and intuitive display.